meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 ## Inspecting and querying spectra

 You can check out your spectra object in several ways.
-For instance, You may want to know how many spectra and how many bands are in there, retrieve the filenames.
+For instance, You may want to know how many spectra and how many bands are in there, retrieve the file names.
 Of course you will need to plot the data, but that topic gets its own section further down.

 ```r